minagishl/vrchat-webcam-tracker/docs/WINDOWS_SETUP.md

 2. Run with `--debug` flag to see detailed output
 3. Check camera and OSC connectivity separately
 4. Verify VRChat OSC settings
-5. Test with Photo Booth or FaceTime to ensure camera works
+5. Test with Windows Camera app to ensure camera works